CiscoDevNet/terraform-provider-nxos/docs/data-sources/ospfv3.md

 Read-Only:

-- `advertise_secondaries` (Boolean) Advertise secondary IPv6 addresses
+- `advertise_secondaries` (Boolean) Advertise secondary IPv6 addresses.
-- `area` (String) Area identifier to which a network or interface belongs in IPv4 address format.
+- `area` (String) Area associated with interface.
-- `bfd` (String) Bidirectional Forwarding Detection (BFD).
+- `bfd_control` (String) Bidirectional Forwarding Detection (BFD) control.
-- `cost` (Number) Specifies the cost of interface.
+- `cost` (Number) Cost associated with interface.
-- `dead_interval` (Number) Dead interval, interval after which router declares that neighbor as down.
+- `dead_interval` (Number) Dead interval, interval during which at least one hello packet must be received from a neighbor before the router declares that neighbor as down.
-- `hello_interval` (Number) Hello interval, interval between hello packets that OSPF sends on the interface.
+- `hello_interval` (Number) Interval between hello packets that OSPFv3 sends on the interface.
 - `interface_id` (String) Must match first field in the output of `show intf brief`.
 Example: `eth1/1`.
-- `network_type` (String) Network type.
+- `network_type` (String) Network Type, can be Point-to-point or Broadcast.
-- `passive` (String) Passive interface control.
-Interface can be configured as passive or non-passive.
+- `passive` (String) Suppress routing updates on the interface.
-- `priority` (Number) Priority, used in determining the designated router on this network.
+- `priority` (Number) Router priority, used in determining the designated router on this network.